Animae-Magnae-Prodigus/blog/template.md

-# Core, conflict, and consequence: ?/9.
+# Theme, conflict, and influence: ?/9.